-Jim Marrone is an associate economist at RAND Corporation.
+Jim Marrone (he/him) is an associate economist at RAND Corporation.
 He is an applied microeconomist focusing primarily on the way institutions and government programs impact marginalized populations and at-risk material culture.
+Major topical focuses are: military families and young servicemembers; counter-extremism programs and migrant assimilation; and historic sites and antiquities markets.
 His work is both theoretical and empirical, using statistical techniques in novel ways to develop better measurements of empirically important outcomes.
 Recent examples include the use of remote survey methods to study media programs' impact on support for extremism in developing countries, and the application of machine-learning methods to assess at-risk cultural heritage in disaster and conflict zones.
-Other labor economics projects include analyses of the link between migration and disability insurance, the factors influencing military attrition, the role of language skills in determining immigrants' wages, and the relationship between household financial stability and early-stage dementia.
 He received his Ph.D. from the University of Chicago.

 Silvia Beltrametti and James V. Marrone, "Market Responses to Court Rulings: Evidence from Antiquities Auctions," Journal of Law and Economics, 59(4), 2016